ParadigmMC/mc-modpack-kit/README.md

    To use the update workflow:

-   1. Enable the update workflow by uncommenting and customizing the necessary sections in `.github/workflows/update.yml`.
-   2. Trigger the update workflow manually or set up a schedule to check for updates periodically.
+   1. Trigger the update workflow manually or set up a schedule to check for updates periodically.

+## Common issues

+These are some common issues with mc-modpack-kit and how to fix them

+- Why isn't release pr being created?:
+   There could be multiple reasons for this, some of them include:
+   1. Workflow permissions:
+      - For permissions in your forked repository, go to "Settings" -> "Actions" -> "General" -> "Workflow permissions".
+Enable "Allow GitHub Actions to create and approve pull requests"
+   2. You need to use [**Conventional Commit Messages**](https://www.conventionalcommits.org/en/v1.0.0/)
+   3. You have older releases/tags on your GitHub repo, please remove them
+- The update workflow is not working?
+   1. If this is the case, it maybe that the it can't push the changes to your repo, to troubleshoot this: try to remove all of the branch security rules is possible

+**If you have any more issues, please post them to [Issues](https://github.com/jh-devv/mc-modpack-kit/issues) or contact me via the detais in my GitHub profile!**

 ## License